 Governments against the people

 In Britain, the Conservative government have approved fracking in various countryside areas, despite opposition from environmental campaigners.
-Nuclear power plants are set to be built, despite their inherent dangers.
+Nuclear power plants might find their place in the future, despite their inherent dangers.
 Natural power sources like windfarms have had their funding slashed.
 And, despite knowing all this, you probably still don’t conserve power.

-Although, as Yorke stated, your efforts might feel like “pissing in the wind”, the need for every person to conserve energy, cut down on waste and end unfettered levels of consumption is vital.
+Although, as Yorke stated, your efforts might feel like “pissing in the wind”.
+However, there is a need for every person to conserve energy, cut down on waste and end levels of consumption.

 So what can you do?
 It’s unlikely you’ll want to dismantle the capitalist system from within (you’re probably a bit too busy for that), but cutting back on your levels of consumption is a good start.

 Control your weekly shop and reuse shopping bags.
-Use energy efficient products with minimal packaging.
+Dispose of your waste in an environmentally friendly manner.
+Use energy-efficient products with minimal packaging.
 Source your foods from ethical farmers and stop using your car.

 If these suggestions seem minimal, that’s because they are.
 But whetting your appetite for eco-friendliness will set the ball rolling for larger projects.
 Waste no time in cutting down waste and you’ll feel like you’re making a real, valid difference.